MMax337/MMax337.github.io/markdown/languages/R.md

 - R is used by many quantitative analysts as its programming tool.
 Thus, it helps in data importing and cleaning.
 R is the most prevalent language.
 So many data analysts and research programmers use it.
 Hence, it is used as a fundamental tool for finance.

 ### AI Joke:
 - Why do R programmers make terrible secret agents?
-Because they always reveal their "data"!
+Because they always leave a trace!

 ### [Documentation](https://www.rdocumentation.org/)